Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 2 November

 Six people were killed in Russian airstrikes on Dnipropetrovsk and Odesa Oblasts.

-In Krasnodar Krai the Tuapse oil terminal that serves the Tuapse Refinery was attacked by drones.
+In Krasnodar Krai, the Tuapse oil terminal serving the Tuapse Refinery was attacked by drones.
 The oil-loading infrastructure and an oil tanker moored at the deep-water berth caught fire and the tanker's crew was evacuated.
 The Kyiv Post cited a SBU source for a claim that five drones hits were recorded, setting fire to four oil tanker loading stands and a tanker ship.

 President Zelenskyy announced the delivery of an unspecified number of Patriot batteries from Germany.

+Russian milbloggers claimed Russian forces advanced in northeastern, central, and southern Pokrovsk; in northern and southeastern Myrnohrad; and south of Hnativka and Rih.
+A Russian milblogger reported Ukrainian forces retook areas north of Zatyshok, northeast of Pokrovsk.

 3 November

-Two people were killed in a Russian drone strike near Kruhliakivka, Kharkiv Oblast.
+Two people were killed in a Russian drone strike near Kruhliakivka in Kharkiv Oblast.

 Explosions were reported at an oil refinery in Saratov and in Engels according to Russian Telegram channel SHOT.
 The attack on the Saratov refinery was foiled by an anti-drone net installed over the "pentane-hexane isomerization unit".
 A fire also broke out near the AVT-6 unit.
 The oil refinery in Shakhtarsk was also attacked by drones and partially set on fire.

 Britain gave Ukraine an unspecified number of Storm Shadow missiles, the first confirmed delivery since April 2025.

+Geolocated footage showed Russian advances in east Vasiukivka near Siversk.

 4 November

 Ukrainian drones attacked an ammunition dump in Sverdlovsk, Luhansk Oblast.
 An electrical substation in Volgograd Oblast was damaged by falling debris according to the local governor.
 Explosions were reported by media outlet ASTRA in Lipetsk.
 An oil refinery in Kstovo, in Nizhny Novgorod Oblast, was reported to be on fire.
 A petrochemical plant in Bashkortostan was attacked.
 Ukrainian drones struck the Russian Rubicon UAV unit command centre in Avdiivka using FP-2 drones, killing "multiple Russian officers and drone operators" according to the HUR.
 The Ukrainian Special Operations Forces also claimed to have destroyed a transport-loading vehicle for Iskander missiles and a 1L122 "Harmony" radar station in Ovsyannikovo, Kursky District, Kursk Oblast with the help of the Russian partisan movement Chornaya Iskra.

+Geolocated footage showed Russian advances in south Lukashivka near Sumy; and Ukrainian advances south of Predtechyne and Oleksandro-Shultyne.

 5 November

 The Ukrainian military claimed to have carried out an attack on Donetsk International Airport that destroyed a logistics hub for Russian drones.

 The Oryol thermal power plant was struck by either "missiles or jet-powered drones" according to locals, which resulted in "powerful explosions".
 An electrical substation in Vladimir was also attacked.
 One person was killed in a separate attack in Volgograd Oblast, according to the regional governor.
-Drones struck the Volgograd oil refinery with explosions and fires being “recorded” at the site.
+Drones struck the Volgograd oil refinery with explosions and fires being "recorded" at the site.
 Oil infrastructure in Hvardiiske and Simferopol, both in Crimea, were damaged by drones.
 An oil pumping station in Yaroslavl was also struck by Ukrainian drones.
 Yaroslavl Airport also suspended flights.